sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 # FaceNet-with-TripletLoss

 My implementation for face recognition using FaceNet model and Triplet Loss.
 I like to implement different deep learning models architectures.
 I also like to read about applications and implementations of deep learning models.
 I have typed this code in my free time as a self learning exercise.
-So, I you run into some performane issue, i am not an expert , i won't be able to help you.
+So, if you run into some performane issue, i am not an expert , i won't be able to help you.
 I also don't have hardware to extensively test a heavy model like FaceNet.
 So, hyperparameters are not tuned at all.
 Only thing I can assure you is that this implementation works.

 > [Medium post](https://medium.com/@mohitsaini_54300/train-facenet-with-triplet-loss-for-real-time-face-recognition-a39e2f4472c3)